 was accepted by Teach for America.
 She is now teaching Sixth-Grade Math at West Generation Academy in Denver, CO.

 William Pilon (Davis, CA), CLAS, cum laude

-spent Spring 2009 serving as Legislative Intern for State Representative Nancy Nathanson across the street from campus.
+is currently a law student at UCLA Law School.
+While at Willamette, he spent Spring 2009 serving as Legislative Intern for State Representative Nancy Nathanson across the street from campus.
 During fall 2009, he enjoyed attending John Cabot University in Rome.
-Since fall 2010, he has been a law student at the UCLA Law School (class of 2013).
 His revised senior thesis, "Accentual Rhythm in Ovid's Amores I", was published in the 2013 Classical World, the journal of the Classical Association of the Atlantic States.